 ALL students may access this service at no cost through the end of August 2020.

 To sign up, please visit Silvercloud Health and choose Smith College from the dropdown list.
 Please note, to confirm your eligibility, you will need to use your smith.edu email address.
 This service is confidential and your email address will not be used outside of the SilverCloud platform.

 Smith College has purchased a license that will allow every student, staff and faculty member to enjoy a free subscription to Calm, a widely lauded relaxation and meditation app.
 Click here to signup online or download the Calm app from the Apple iTunes store on iOS devices or the Google Play Store on Android devices.
 Create an account using your name and your Smith College email address.
 Once you sign up, you will automatically have access to your Calm subscription!

-Zack Kundel, Head Swim at Smith College, will post fitness ideas and wellness tips on a weekly basis.
+Zack Kundel, head swim coach at Smith College, will post fitness ideas and wellness tips on a weekly basis.
 You can follow along, while gaining skills and knowledge to build your own fitness program for the future.
 He will introduce concepts and tools you can use at home, without equipment, that are fun and engaging.
 His goal is for you to view this as “something you get to do, versus something you have to do.”
-New posts will be available each Tuesday.

 Archive: Week 1 | Week 2 | Week 3 | Week 4 | Week 5 | Week 6 | Week 7 | Week 8 | Week 9